ntdoris/startup-classification/README.md

 * Finally, we look at accuracy.
 How accurate is the model overall in predicting status?

 ### Final Model: Extreme Gradient Boosting

+* Most important features are 'venture', 'international', and 'time_to_first_funding'

 ## Key Takeaways